Schiiss/blog/_posts/2025-04-14-building-data-products-with-databricks-apps.md

 This may seem like more steps then the previous method, however, since we spent the time building a framework around this as discussed in the blog post [The Art of Keeping Things Simple in Data Platforms](https://www.linkedin.com/posts/conner-schiissler_dataengineering-platformengineering-databricks-activity-7312458737800069120-1YMf?utm_source=share&utm_medium=member_desktop&rcm=ACoAACXEibYBngZiCRvQiwlsg8p1A85--baPNfw), performing operations like the above becomes very easy.
 I would also argue this method better aligns with the skillsets of data engineers in comparison to the previous method.

 It goes without saying we did not nail the chunking, retrieval, LLM selection, or the look and feel of the app on the first try.
 We are still working on it in fact.
 But since this entire process is contained within Databricks, we are easily able to collaborate with engineering and update the underlying delta tables, vector database, test cases, as well as test different retrieval strategies like multi-query retrieval and reranking very easily all based on their feedback.

+**The point here is there are a lot of moving pieces to successfully deliver data products and being able to roll out changes quickly allows us to solicit feedback from our end users faster.**

 ---